celo-org/docs/docs/cel2/l2-operator-guide.md

 ## Alfajores Migration

 :::warning
 The instructions below are not yet fully useable, as some values need to be set.
+They are marked as TODO.
 :::

 ### Starting an L2 node

+#### Overview

+Three components are required to run an L2 node:

+- op-geth: the execution layer
+- op-node: the consensus layer
+- [eigenda-proxy](https://github.com/Layr-Labs/eigenda-proxy/tree/main): proxy interface between EigenDA and the OP stack

-Node operators who wish to run an L2 node have three options, ranked by ease and the level of trust required:
+There are three options to get started, ranked by ease and the level of trust required:

 1. Start an L2 node with snap sync.
 This option does not require running the migration script.
 2. Start an L2 node with the provided L1 chaindata.